OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Evaluation

 We evaluate OSMOSIS runtime performance using cycle-accurate Verilator v4.228 SystemVerilog simulator~\cite{snyder2013verilator}.
 Our experimental testbed features two setups: a \textit{Reference (baseline) PsPIN implementation}, i.e., a conventional on-path sNIC without multi-tenant OS, and a \textit{PsPIN implementation enhanced with OSMOSIS management}.

 Both setups feature 4 PsPIN clusters of $8$ $1$GHz cores, achieving $400$ Gbit/s ingress/egress bandwidth.
-L2 and host memories can be accessed through $512$ Gbit/s AXI interconnect.
-We used randomly pre-generated packet traces fully utilizing ingress link bandwidth.
+L2 and host memories can be accessed through a $512$ Gbit/s AXI link.
+We used randomly pre-generated packet traces that fully saturate ingress link bandwidth.
 Packet arrival sequences follow a uniform distribution, and packet sizes are sampled from a lognormal distribution~\cite{clusterdata:dcburst,clusterdata:fbdataset, clusterdata:private}.
 For fairness measurements, we use Jain's fairness metric~\cite{hossfeld2016definition}.
-It scales between 1 and 1/number of tenants: a metric of $y$ implies $y$\% fair treatment, leaving $(100-y)$\% starved.
+It scales between 1 and 1 divided by the number of tenants: a metric of $y$ implies $y$\% fair treatment, leaving $(100-y)$\% starved.
 Fair treatment ensures equal priority-adjusted resource access for each tenant.

+A RR scheduler is available in the reference PsPIN implementation, thus we consider it as a baseline.
+To our knowledge, production on-path designs (e.g., BlueField-3 DPA) use static compute management.
+We consider a dynamic scheduler over static allocation for the baseline since work conservancy is an essential requirement for datacenter energy efficiency.
+We discuss how OSMOSIS differs from existing NIC management solutions in Section~\ref{sec:comparison}.